abrandberg/MM_Tensor/README.md

 # MM_Tensor_v1

-This is a rehosted version of MM_Tensor_v1 from
+This is a rehosted version of MM_Tensor v 1.0 from

 https://se.mathworks.com/matlabcentral/fileexchange/32891-mmtensor-1-0